Durham City A.F.C.: History

 After three seasons in Division One, Durham were relegated back to Division Two at the end of the 1990–91 season, which had seen them finish bottom of the table.
 However, they were runners-up in Division Two the following season, and were promoted back to Division One.
 They went on to win their first league title in 1993–94, also winning the league's Cleator Cup.
 Although the club were relegated at the end of the 1997–98 season, they won Division Two the following season to make an immediate return to Division One.
 They won the League Cup and the Cleator Cup in 2001–02 and finished as Division One runners-up in 2003–04.
 After winning the league for a second time and the Cleator Cup for a third time in 2007–08, they were promoted to Division One North of the Northern Premier League.

 Durham's first season in the Northern Premier League saw them win Division One North, earning promotion to the Premier Division; they also won the league's Chairman's Cup.
 However, their main sponsor withdrew in the summer of 2009 after the Football Conference ruled that they would not accept clubs with artificial pitches, which Durham had.
 As a result, the club lost most of its players and won only two league matches during the 2009–10 season.
 They finished bottom of the table with zero points after having six points deducted for playing a player under a false name, and were relegated back to Division One North.
 Although they managed to finish in mid-table in the following two seasons, they resigned from the league at the end of the 2011–12 season and returned to Division One of the Northern League.
+In 2013 the club was purchased by former Premier League player Olivier Bernard, with a stated aim of making them a talent development club for local professional teams.
 After finishing in the bottom three in 2015–16, the club were relegated to Division Two.

-In 2021–22 Durham finished bottom of Division Two of the Northern League and were relegated to Division One of the Wearside League.
+Durham continued to struggle, winning only one game in four years between April 2019 to May 2023, resulting in them being labelled "England's worst football club".
+The 2019–20 and 2020–21 seasons were not completed due to the COVID-19 pandemic, and club avoided relegation.
+However, in 2021–22 they finished bottom of Division Two and were relegated to Division One of the Wearside League.
+The following season saw them finish bottom of Division One, resulting in relegation to the second tier of the Wearside League (renamed Division One for the 2023–24 season).